fragcolor-xyz/shards/docs/docs/reference/shards/shards/types.md

 # Types

-This section documents all the valid data types that are accepted by various shards either as their input value or as their parameter values.
+This section documents all the valid data types that are accepted by various shards either as their input value or as a parameter value.
 These data types also apply to the output created by any shard.

 Valid data types for every shard are listed under the `Type` column of their Parameters, Input, and Output sections (types are enclosed within parentheses and if multiple types apply then they are separated by a space).